 Significant progress in renewable energy growth requires the industry to develop the technology and invest heavily in research and development and infrastructure.

 Considering the above and other factors, we have compiled a list of the most attractive renewable energy stocks to buy in 2021.
 The Renewable Energy Basket includes companies specializing in the following sectors: hydropower, wind, solar, geothermal, hydropower, natural gas, biomass and nuclear.
 We have some energy stocks for you, with some of our most promising energy stocks, including renewables and the oil and gas industry.

 Renewable Energy Penny Stocks in Canada

 Canadian Renewable Energy ETFs

-Renewable energy stocks are considered to be linked to companies that produce the ability to use this type of energy.
+Renewable energy stocks are linked to companies that produce the ability to use this type of energy.
 The ETF tracks the US Energy Information Administration’s Renewable Energy Index (EIA) and covers companies that produce and distribute renewable energy such as wind, solar, geothermal, hydro, biomass and hydropower.
-This ETF covers a wide range of manufacturing companies worldwide, including power generation players.
-It has a portfolio of companies that consists of a large number of solar and wind energy companies as well as hydropower, wind and biomass companies.
+This ETF covers many manufacturing companies worldwide, including power generation players.
+It has a portfolio of many solar and wind energy companies and hydropower, wind and biomass companies.